codemedic/go-log/README.md

 GoLog adds level based logging to logger(s) from standard library.

-GoLog's API is designed be expressive for configuration, with sensible defaults and to be easy to use.
+GoLog's API is designed to be expressive with sensible configuration defaults and to be easy to use.

 ## Installation